RWTH-EBC/ADDMo/README.md

 - DataTuning.py for tuning the data (achieving the tuned data)
 - ModelTuning.py for tuning the model (with the tuned data as input).
 In the final lines of ModelTuning.py one can define via commmenting and uncommenting, whether the automatic procedure (final bayes: training the model while automatically selecting the best:
-		"Model", "Individual Model", "Features" and "Hyperparameters of the model"), the regular procedure (optimizing the hyperparameter of the model), or the procedure for using previously trained models to only predict.
+		"Model", "Individual Model", "Features" and "Hyperparameters of the model"), the regular procedure (optimizing the hyperparameter of the model), or the procedure for using previously trained models to only infer.

 Set a name of the data and a name of the experiment in order to save your documentation and results (final input data) in a folder named as the data and a subfolder named as the name of experiment.
 This allows to go back to this final input data whenever you want.